constantinexue/MarkdownEditor.js/README.md

 ## A file based structure sample

-+ means this is a directory
+'+' means this is a directory
-- menas this is a file
+'-' menas this is a file

 ```
-+ guideline.proj
++ guideline
-    - $head.json: Define the metadata, such as description, created date, and so on.
+    - $metadata.json: Define the metadata, such as description, created date, and so on.

     'Articles'
-    + java-style.md
+    - java-style.md: Source file
+    + java-style.md: History files, optional
-        - head.json
+        - metadata.json: Metadata file
-        - body.md
+        - 20130507123548.md
-        - screenshot1.jpg: For markdown reference
-        - screenshot2.jpg
+        - 20130507123548.json: diff information

     'Codes'
-    + java-eclipse-formatter.xml
-        - head.json
-        - body.xml
+    - java-eclipse-formatter.xml

     'Images'
-    + ui-design-button.jpg
-        - head.json
-        - body.jpg
-    + ui-design-menu.jpg
-        - head.json
+    - ui-design-button.jpg
-        - body.jpg
+    - ui-design-menu.jpg
 ```

 ## REST pages definition